 Each credit bureau’s credit report structure has several key categories of information that are deemed either positive, negative, or neutral.

 These categories include your account summary information, account history, credit inquiries, public records, and consumer statements.
-Let’s take a look at each one so you know how to read your credit report, and more importantly, how to use it to your benefit.
+Let’s look at each one so you know how to read your credit report, and more importantly, how to use it to your benefit.

 How can you access your credit report?